stanac/MarlinBits.SqliteBatchOps/README.md

 ## What?

-`Marlin.BatchOps` has batch command executor that is using [Dapper](https://github.com/DapperLib/Dapper) to execute SQL statements in single transaction for faster execution.
+`MarlinBits.SqliteBatchOps` has batch command executor that is using [Dapper](https://github.com/DapperLib/Dapper) to execute SQL statements in single transaction for faster execution.

 ## Why?